 Garmin offers a few mounts for mounting your device onto a flat surface.
-Their weighted friction mount is a solid choice especially if using the eTrex inside a car or truck.
+The Garmin Weighted Friction Mount is a solid choice especially if using the eTrex inside a car or truck.
+That’s the mount in the photo that accompanies this article.
 Just snap your eTrex onto the cradle and place the mount onto your dash.
 It’s easy to install and remove and as an interesting side note, the cradle from this weighted mount fits mounts designed to fit a Garmin Nuvi.
 This mount features the extremely popular Garmin friction mount which we reviewed here.
 Garmin also offer a screw down flat surface mount.
 You will potentially see these advertised for older GPS models such as a Rino or Colorado but they also fit the eTrex Touch as Garmin often makes mounts that fit dozens of models.

 If you would like to use your GPS on bicycle, Garmin offers a stem mount.
 It’s an inexpensive mount that uses twist ties to fasten it to your stem or handlebar.
 Since the mount is permanent, be sure you like where you put it or you will need to cut the ties and buy new ones.
 This mount is good for a bicycle, not a motorcycle.
 A motorcycle has too much vibration and I don’t trust twist ties on anything other than a bicycle.
 Garmin also offers a variety of accessories to hold your GPS in a variety of places on your body such as around your neck attached to your belt or clipped to a backpack.
 These are especially useful if you are geocaching.